 Students are encouraged to participate in school governance and develop leadership skills through involvement in student organizations.
 The fashion student ambassadors serve as greeters and tour guides for school and museum functions.
-The shadowing program provides student volunteers the opportunity to work behind the scenes of special events at the school and in the community.

 ADMISSION REQUIREMENTS

 Admission to the school is selective and limited to approximately 120 new freshmen each fall semester.
 Whether interested in fashion design or fashion merchandising, qualified applicants are admitted to prefashion.
 Preference is given to candidates with a cumulative high school GPA of 2.75 in a college preparatory program and a minimum composite ACT score of 21 or SAT recentered combined score of 980.
 Applicants' credentials are reviewed on an individual basis.
 Admission decisions can be reconsidered by submitting a written appeal to the Admissions Office.